Moderate to Strenuous

 - Gifts and souvenirs you collect.

 The aspiring journey to the Lantang region framed with religious beliefs, the Langtang Gosaikunda trek offers an enticing opportunity to meet the central belief point of Hindus, Gosainkunda.
-The Gosainkunda lake trek would shower the stunning views of Himalayas, diverse ethnic groups and wildlife here to make your each moment of the trek a pleasant one.
+The Gosainkunda lake trekking would shower the stunning views of the Himalayas, diverse ethnic groups, and wildlife here to make each moment of the trek a pleasant one.

-The peculiar thing about this Langtang Gosainkunda trekking is, it not only holds the mountains and the greeneries, but also provides you an eventful trekking route to cover the heart of Hindu religion, Lord Shiva's sacred place, Gosainkunda, the holy mountain lake behind which lies a legendary history.
+The peculiar thing about this Langtang Gosainkunda trek itinerary is, it not only holds the mountains and the greeneries but also provides you with an eventful trekking route to cover the heart of the Hindu religion, Lord Shiva's sacred place, Gosainkunda, the holy mountain lake behind which lies a legendary history.

-Traveling to the place rich in typical Nepalese culture and traditions will let you observe lifestyle of the inhabitants here closely.
-As the region consists of diverse ethnic groups, you can eye on the different rare customs prevailing in Langtang through the Gosainkunda lake trek.
+Traveling to the place rich in typical Nepalese culture and traditions will let you observe the lifestyle of the inhabitants here closely.
+As the region consists of diverse ethnic groups, you can eye on the different rare customs prevailing in Langtang via Gosaikunda lake trekking.

-Nepal langtang gosaikunda trekking therefore add excitements to your trip as you experience a mixture of natural, cultural and religious captivating beauty of Langtang to that puts you through one amazing trekking trail to follow.
+Nepal Langtang Gosainkunda trekking, therefore, adds excitement to your trip as you experience a mixture of the natural, cultural, and religious captivating beauty of Langtang that puts you through one amazing trekking trail to follow.